mrichman/mrichman.github.io/_posts/2013/2013-11-03-why-i-never-bill-by-the-hour-redux.md

 Virtually all objections to value-based fees, specifically in IT consulting, center around clients not having a firm grasp of what it is they want.
 Practitioners of [agile software development](http://en.wikipedia.org/wiki/Agile_software_development) espouse "embracing change" through a time-boxed, iterative methodology.
 This works incredibly effectively for *internal* software development teams.
 For external consultants, it becomes more challenging because the scope of a project becomes less clearly defined from the outset.
 From another perspective, one might consider this phenomenon to be perpetual [scope creep](http://en.wikipedia.org/wiki/Scope_creep).

 Scope creep only happens if you let it.
-If you and the client agree a fixed scope - in writing - before work starts, it is easy to see whether or not any "Can you just ..." work is within the scope and therefore within the fee.
+If you and the client agree upon a fixed scope - in writing - before work starts, it is easy to see whether or not any "Can you just ..." work is within the scope and therefore within the fee.

-If the scope cannot be fully described, documented and agreed at the outset, then a preliminary project to gather the necessary information to allow this needs to happen (and get paid for) first.
+If the scope cannot be fully described, documented and agreed upon at the outset, then a preliminary project to gather the necessary information to allow this needs to happen (and get paid for) first.

 By telling the customer they can have more if they pay more in the way some suggest is making a rod for your own back!
 The clients will ask for more and then try to argue that they shouldn't have to pay for it.